tomsclater/marathon-dataset/README.md

 # 🏃‍♂️🔍

 ### Overview
 This ongoing project is a comprehensive exploration of ultra marathon running events, powered by Python, pandas, and seaborn data science libraries.
-Currently, I've focused on a subset of the original dataset, containing 7.5 million records.
+Currently, it focuses on a subset of the original dataset, containing 7.5 million records.

 ### Key Steps
 ### 1. Importing and Exploring Data